ipfs/camp/DEEP_DIVES/48-design-patterns-for-dweb-apps.md

 4. Has the recipient received it?
 5. OK when uploading should be 'Dismiss'

-Makoto
+@makoto

 1. Some visual handshake to verify that the person you are sharing with is who you think they are.
 2. Some verification task?
 3. Would probably end up verifying over some channel before sharing.
-4. Need a shiboleth
+4. Need a shibboleth
-5. Finds keybase super-annoying (can copy text but can't take a screen shot)
+5. Finds Keybase super-annoying (can copy text but can't take a screen shot)

-Ramine
+@leshokunin

 1. Visualizations of encryption, manifest of what has been shared.
 2. Key folder.